Management Promotion of Fair Operating Practices

 Pursuing Promotional Activities

 The Promotion Code for Prescription Drugs, which is a part of the JPMA code of practice, describes details of promotions conducted by member companies.
-In accordance with the intent of the Promotion Code, we established the Mitsubishi Tanabe Pharma Promotion Code for Prescription Drugs to promote the appropriate use and dissemination of prescription drugs.
+In accordance with the intent of the Promotion Code, we established the Mitsubishi Tanabe Pharma Promotion Code for Prescription Drugs to promote the appropriate use and dissemination of ethical drugs.

 Ensuring Transparency